 Use any free time you have during the day to develop a healthy routine for yourself.
 While you don't have to incorporate two hours of intense exercise, it's important to make sure you're moving and staying physically active throughout the day.
 Similarly, explore healthy recipes to try and take time for self-care.
 Staying healthy can positively impact how you perform at work and increase your productivity.

-Telecommuting can be difficult for communicating effectively, and it can also be difficult to tell if you're communicating enough.
+Telecommuting can make communication difficult, and it can also be difficult to tell if you're communicating enough.
 Stay connected with teammates and your manager by making a goal to communicate with them at least once per day.
 Use your regular communication channels, send email updates or reach out through video chat.
-It may seem like over-communicating, but when you can't work in person, it's important to communicate effectively each day.
+It may seem like overcommunicating, but when you can't work in person, it's important to express yourself clearly each day.

-Don't forget to use your vacation time or paid time off.
-Schedule time away from work to spend time with your family, do projects around the home or even start a garden.
+It’s important for everyone to schedule time off to reset and recharge.
+Use your paid time off or schedule time away from work to spend time with your family, do projects around the home or even start a garden.
 Whatever you decide to do with your time off, remember that just because you're working from home doesn't mean you don't need a few days off of work.